 1901-1910.
 English furniture characterised by lighter neo-classical revival inlaid furniture.

 1558-1603.
-English furniture characterised by carved and bold ornamented pieces in oak.
+English furniture is characterised by carved and boldly ornamented pieces in oak.

 1714-c.1805.
 English furniture from George I until just prior to the Regency period.
 Begins with walnut, ends with satinwood and other exotic woods, primary timber is mahogany.

 1603-1649.
-English furniture from James I and Charles I. Characterised by carved oak and marked the beginning of the English interpretation of the Baroque style.
+English furniture from James I and Charles I. Characterised by carved oak it marked the beginning of the English interpretation of the Baroque style.

 Late 18th - early 19th century.
-Designs, forms, motifs and ideals of Ancient Greek and Roman art and architecture used in English, American and European furniture.
+Designs, forms, motifs, and ideals of Ancient Greek and Roman art and architecture were used in English, American, and European furniture.

 Mid-18th century.
 Originated in France and translates as ‘rock work’.
 Asymmetric, naturalistic and picturesque motifs and curvilinear forms.

 1837-1901 (Queen Victoria).
 Revivalist and nostalgic, heavy and ornate.
 Also saw the impact of the Industrial Revolution.
-Both factors in the birth of the Arts & Crafts movement.
+Both factors contributed to the birth of the Arts & Crafts movement.

 William III and Mary II.
 English furniture seen as the transition period of a largely pure copy of the austere European Baroque style into something freer and uniquely British that would become the first great style of the 18th century, the Queen Anne period.